-I am Professor of History and Head of the School of History, Religious Studies, Sociology, Social Policy and Criminology (HRSSC).
-I was previously Head of History, and Chair of A326 Empire 1492-1975.
+I am a Professor of Asian and Imperial History, and have previously been Head of the School of History, Religious Studies, Sociology, Social Policy and Criminology, Head of History, and Chair of A326 Empire 1492-1975.
 Other posts have included being Chair of the History Department's Research Strategy Group, and Director of the Ferguson Research Centre for African and Asian Studies (2010-15).
 Prior to joining the Open University in 2006 I spent a happy decade at the Nanyang Technological University, in Singapore, working with schools, on heritage sites such as the Johore Battery, and reviewing the national history curriculum.
 In 2006, I was enticed away from the tropics by the chance to help produce the Open University's new module on Empires.
 I found this chance to make empire come alive for several hundred students a year irresistible, and moved to Oxford with my family and our Singapore rescue dog.

 Funded Research Projects